If you’ve downloaded our free map icons and are looking to insert a Google Maps link into it, then you’ve reached the right place.

 Click the Copy Link button.
 This will copy the shortened link to your clipboard.

 If you’re using Gimmio to manage your email signatures, simply log in, select your signature, click on the map icon from the preview on the right, and then paste the Google Maps link on the left-hand side in the field hyperlink section.

 If you’re adding the link manually to your email signature, it can be quite complicated to get it right.
-Luckily, we’ve written a concise article on how to add hyperlinks to email signatures.
+Take a look at our how-to video and also check out our concise article on how to add hyperlinks to email signatures.